 l to rt. at the bottom – Arlene Stafford, Jackie Stafford, Ronnie Waterhouse (our cousin) Judy Stafford – this shows the location of the old barn.
 When the barn was torn down in 1961 it was replaced with the white wooden garage, built by Tib and his sons.
 Still standing today.

-The Stafford children in 1962: l to r – Jackie Stafford, Tim Stafford, Judy Stafford, Arlene Stafford, front: Roger Stafford
+The Stafford children standing on the sidewalk, facing west, in 1962: l to r – Jackie Stafford, Tim Stafford, Judy Stafford, Arlene Stafford, front: Roger Stafford

 The Stafford House, is valued both for its good aesthetic, and functional architecture.
 Its farmhouse design, places it firmly in Canadian vernacular building traditions of the earliest part of the 20th century.
 It is of an appealing, sturdy type, very common to many areas of eastern Canada.
 The interior of the house boasts a classic, traditional design, featuring good craftsmanship, and durable materials.